An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Bayesian Linear Symmetric Binary Regression

 \section{Bayesian Linear Symmetric Binary Regression}

-In this section we will describe the use of the pSUN family of distributions as a conjugate prior for a large class of binary regression models.
+Here we illustrate the use of the $\psun$ family of distributions as a conjugate prior for a large class of binary regression models.
 Consider a general version of the model as